LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Introduction

-In path-based and walk-based methods, a traditional strategy to compare two path sequences is to judge if the two paths are completely identical.
-Taking the random walk kernel for example, two random walks are judged as common if their lengths are equal, and also if the label sequences are identical for labeled graphs.
-Other methods such as embedding-based methods assess the compared objects to ascertain if they have the same dimensions.
-However, these comparison strategies do not make full use of path sequences.
-Most of them do not consider subsequence similarity.
-However, these path sequences also entail a substructure isomorphism problem.
-In contrast to normal graph isomorphism, because of the special structures of paths, these isomorphism problems of paths are solvable in polynomial time using sequence comparison methods.
-Our proposed method leverages the {\it longest common subsequence} to solve path comparison problems.
+In the path-based and walk-based methods, a traditional strategy to compare two path sequences is to judge whether these two paths are completely identical.
+Taking the random walk kernel for example, two random walks are judged as identical if their lengths are equal, and also if their label sequences are identical for labeled graphs.
+However, most such methods require that the compared paths should have {\it equal} length.
+Therefore, because those paths with different length cannot be compared under this approach, it might cause information loss.
+To this end, we propose to leverage a {\it longest common subsequence} (LCS) to calculate path similarity, which enables comparison of the paths having different length.
+Furthermore, to alleviate increase of computational cost of many pairs of paths, we propose a merging approach to combine similar and redundant paths.
+This merging is achieved in the proposed metric space, which is elaborated on below.